google/dawn/docs/dawn/features/y_cb_cr_vulkan_samplers.md

 corresponding buffer format properties on the underlying AHardwareBuffer.
 The two exceptions are as follows:

-* `vkChromaFilter`: Will be set to VK_FILTER_LINEAR iff `VK_FORMAT_FEATURE_SAMPLED_IMAGE_YCBCR_CONVERSION_LINEAR_FILTER_BIT` is present in the AHB format features and VK_FILTER_NEAREST otherwise
+* `vkChromaFilter`: Will be set to FilterMode::Linear iff `VK_FORMAT_FEATURE_SAMPLED_IMAGE_YCBCR_CONVERSION_LINEAR_FILTER_BIT` is present in the AHB format features and FilterMode::Nearest otherwise
 * `forceExplicitReconstruction`: will be set to true iff `VK_FORMAT_FEATURE_SAMPLED_IMAGE_YCBCR_CONVERSION_CHROMA_RECONSTRUCTION_EXPLICIT_BIT` is present in the AHB format features